Mahmoud5Saad/profitability-forecasting/README.md

 # profitability-forecasting
-bank profitability forecasting ML model training and prediction
+bank profitability forecasting model training and prediction

 A model trained on Data from previous customers on their that holds their profitability and loss for the bank.